 Is an employee entitled to return to the same job after ordinary parental leave?

-An employee who returns to work after a period of ordinary parental leave is entitled to return to the job in which he or she was employed prior to the absence if it was an isolated period of leave lasting four weeks or less.
+An employee who returns to work after a period of ordinary parental leave is entitled to return to the job in which they were employed prior to the absence if it was an isolated period of leave lasting four weeks or less.
 If the period of parental leave followed on immediately from another period of statutory leave, the employee's right to return depends on the length of leave taken.

 The employee has the right to return to the same job if the ordinary parental leave was the last of two or more consecutive periods of leave that did not include: